deckerweb/toolbar-extras/README.md

 **Easy WordPress.org plugin translation platform with GlotPress platform:** [**Translate "Toolbar Extras"...**](https://translate.wordpress.org/projects/wp-plugins/toolbar-extras)

-*Note:* All my plugins are internationalized/ translateable by default.
+*Note:* All my plugins are internationalized/ translatable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating and validating I recommend the awesome ["Poedit Editor"](https://www.poedit.net/), which works fine on Windows, macOS and Linux.

 ## Screenshots